MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 [!INCLUDE [temp](../_shared/concept-rename-note.md)]

 Variables give you a convenient way to get key bits of data into various parts of the pipeline.
-As the name suggests, the contents of a variable may change from run to run or phase to phase of your pipeline.
+As the name suggests, the contents of a variable may change from run to run or job to job of your pipeline.
 Some variables are predefined by the system, and you are free to add your own as well.

 ## Working with variables